 And you’re right there on the front lines!

 For those of you that are traveling surgical techs, kudos to you for being so flexible with your schedule and uprooting yourself for a period of time.
 It’s not always easy to leave loved ones for a short season and get used to a whole new location and surgical staff.
 Fortunately, there are top travel staffing agencies that cater to the OR tech traveler or those seeking a travel ST job.
-What a great way to see various areas of the country or world!
+What a great way to see various areas of the country!
+Access unadvertised Surgical Tech travel jobs.

 There’s no doubt that you make a huge difference in the lives of others.
 For the surgeon, you’re a right-hand man or woman who makes their job easier.
 For the operating room, you’re the go-to person to make sure everything is in its correct place and all is efficient.
 For the patient, you’re the compassionate person who understands that having a surgery can be scary, so you show great love and patience as you prep each patient for surgery.
 You understand that you have the power to help ease each person’s anxieties and fears with your professional, compassionate, and positive demeanor.
 And last, but not least, you do your best at fostering a safe OR environment for everyone.